-I am a political theorist at the University of Salzburg and Durham University, and particularly interested in the Classical approach to the theory of world politics.
+I am an international relations theorist at the University of Salzburg in Austria and Durham University in the United Kingdom.
+I am particularly interested in the Classical approach to the theory of world politics.
+Above all else, I am a liberal foreign-policy realist, which means that I believe that open society ideals are important in democracy and international society.

 Hans Kelsen’s Political Realism calls the bluff of today’s Schmittians, and within the intellectual context of the open society ideal, highlights the possibility of progress and peace in a rough world.